 ❄️ How to Store a Dragonfruit

-To store whole, uncut dragon fruit: Whole, uncut dragon fruit can be stored at room temperature until ripened.
+- How to store whole, uncut dragon fruit: Fresh dragon fruit can be stored at room temperature until ripened.
 Then once ripe, dragon fruit is best stored in the refrigerator to slow the ripening process and prolong its freshness.
+Ripe dragon fruit that has been refrigerated will typically last up to 5 days in the fridge and should be enjoyed before it becomes too soft.

-To store cut dragon fruit: Cut dragon fruit will spoil considerably faster than whole uncut dragon fruit, but can be stored for up to 3 days in an airtight container or zip top bag in the refrigerator.
+- How to store cut dragon fruit: Cut dragon fruit will spoil considerably faster than whole uncut dragon fruit, but can be stored for up to 3 days in an airtight container or zip top bag in the refrigerator.

 🍽 How to Use Dragon Fruit